How is demand for speed changing the supply chain?

 Statements of fact and or opinions expressed in MarketEYE by its contributors are the responsibility of the authors alone and do not imply an opinion of the officers or the representatives of TTI, Inc.

-Drew Curtis, a 19-year veteran with TTI, has spent more than 25 years in the field of high-tech procurement and supply chain management.
+Drew Curtis, CSCP, CPIM, is a 20-year veteran with TTI, and has spent more than 25 years in the field of high-tech procurement and supply chain management.
 Currently Drew is the Director of Supply Chain and AIM Services for TTI.